GxrySu/BE-NC-News-Gary-Su/README.md

         -node: 12.0.0
         -npm: 8.0.0

-(If "npm run setup-dbs" pops up with error just type in the code manually!!!)
+ (Disclaimer: If "npm run setup-dbs" does not work and pops up with error just type in the code manually!!!)